csainath0210/payroll-mcp-server/README.md

 - `getEmployeeInfo`: A simplified employee information retrieval tool that returns basic employee data (name, department, role) based on employee ID
 - `calculatePayroll`: Calculate payroll for an employee based on hours worked and hourly rate (computes gross pay, 20% tax, and net pay)
 - `get-run-payroll`: Get payroll information with filtering and pagination options (supports filtering by month, departments, locations, and status)
+- `finalize-payroll`: Finalize payroll for a specific month (requires payroll_month in YYYY-MM-DD format)
+- `unfinalize-payroll`: Unfinalize payroll for a specific month (requires payroll_month in YYYY-MM-DD format)

 ## Available Interfaces